If you went in for a haircut and asked for a trim and the stylist put her electric clippers one inch from your head, would you say something?

 So if you’re a client (or you want to be a client), come ready to argue.
 Question what we’re putting across the table or we’re never going to make it any better.
 We want you to protect what you care about and feel a pride of ownership over the final product.
 Remember, you’re the ones who are going to live with the lopsided haircut or random wall in the middle of your living room.

 *By “argue”, we don’t mean that we want you to scream or throw things at us.
-But we want you to be vocal, have opinions, spout your visions, and weigh-in on every last icon.
+But we want you to be vocal, have opinions, relay the vision your nonprofit, foundation or social brand has, and weigh in on every last detail of the site redesign.